sanatalal/Todos-app/README.md

-# Todos-app
+# Todos-aap
-This is a basic CLI based project for Todos app.
+This is a basic program for Todos.